 The dune contains significant archaeological deposits that are suggestive of prolonged occupation for over 20,000 years and the Thompsons Square dune deposit is likely to be a continuation of that excavated at Windsor Museum that previously identified Aboriginal occupation at that site to span the period c.33,000 BP and 8,000 BP.
 The archaeological evidence from Windsor (and Pitt Town) indicates Aboriginal people were using the Hawkesbury River corridor at least 20,000 years ago and possibly by ~30-35,000 BP and this represents some of the earliest archaeological evidence of people in the Sydney Basin.
-At the other end of this long timeframe, several glass artefacts were also recovered from within lower Thompson Square that document some form of post-settlement interaction between Aboriginal people and settlers between c.1794 and the ~1830s and add a tangible dimension to the Aboriginal historical records for this period.
+At the other end of this long timeframe, several glass artefacts were also recovered from within lower Thompson Square that date between c.1794 and the ~1830s and add a tangible dimension to the Aboriginal historical records for this period.

 As previously noted, the very old Aboriginal archaeological record of continuous occupation of Windsor and the historical context and documented sites nearby Windsor that relate to the racial conflicts that took place along the river up to 1816 has potential through detailed analysis and regional comparison and interpretation to meet State significant levels.
 The archaeological and environmental values that are embodied by the source-bordering dune should meet State significance thresholds.
 It is rare and intact, and is one of only six other sand bodies with stratified Aboriginal cultural deposits known in NSW.
-It possesses very high scientific significance because it contains objects and deposits that tell us about how Aboriginal people lived on the river for over 30,000 years.
+It possesses very high scientific significance because it contains objects and deposits that tell us about how Aboriginal people lived on the river since the late Pleistocene.